MA in Child Study and Human Development

 Concentrations of Study

-The master's program offers three concentrations of study (Clinical-Developmental Health and Psychology, 21st Century Literacies, Identity in Global Context) for students who wish to focus on one of these areas within child, youth, and/or family development.
+The master's program offers three concentrations of study (Clinical-Developmental Health and Psychology; Children, Arts, and Media; Identity in Global Context) for students who wish to focus on one of these areas within child, youth, and/or family development.
 Alternatively, a student may wish to develop an individualized plan of study (IPS), which is constructed together with the academic advisor.
 All students, whether pursuing a concentration or an IPS, must also meet the generalized requirements as described under the "thesis" and "applied" tracks to build strong theoretical and research foundation in child and family development.
 Students learn about concentrations and the IPS during the master's Pro-Seminar and decide at the end of their first semester whether they intend to pursue a concentration or IPS.
 If one of the department-offered concentrations is selected, it will appear on the transcript.

 Clinical-Developmental Health and Psychology